theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 Copy it to your local machine as earlier and look how well the trimming went.

 # Assembly
 Let's assemble first one seagull sample and one goose sample an then all six samples together (co-assembly).
 We will use tool Megahit for the assembly https://github.com/voutcn/megahit.
+Megahit is an ultra fast assembly tool for metagenomics data.
 It is installed to CSC and be loaded with following commands:

 ```
 module purge